columbia-it/django-jsonapi-training/docs/outline.md

 #### via the Model

-This serializer is probably **not** the right place for "business logic" in general as it allows Model manipulation to bypass that logic.
+The serializer is probably **not** the right place for "business logic" in general as it allows Model manipulation to bypass that logic.
 It should probably [happen in the Model](https://sunscrapers.com/blog/where-to-put-business-logic-django/) as that is the closest layer to the data and we want to always enforce the business rules.